siddhantrao23/scoop/README.md

 # scoop

-A simple clean newsletter delivery service in rust.
+A simple clean newsletter delivery service in Rust.
 Done as a part of reading ["Zero To Production In Rust"](www.zero2prod.com), a book on API development using Rust.

 Public Endpoints: